François Valentyn: Writings

 Valentyn probably had access to the VOC's archive of maps and geographic trade secrets, which they had always guarded jealously.
 Johannes II van Keulen (d.
-1755) became hydrographer to the VOC. at the time Valentyn's Oud en Nieuw Oost-Indiën was published.
+1755) became hydrographer to the VOC, at the time Valentyn's Oud en Nieuw Oost-Indiën was published.
 It was in Van Keulen's time that many of the VOC charts were first published, one signal of the decline of Dutch dominance in the silver and spice trade.
 One uncommon grace afforded Valentijn was that he lived to see his work published; the VOC strictly enforced a policy prohibiting former employees from publishing anything about the region or their colonial administration.
 And while, as Suárez notes, by the mid-18th century the Dutch no longer feared sharing geographic secrets, Beekman notes how "the execution of this policy was erratic and based on personal motives".

-While Valentyn's maps and diagrams were prized possessions, his scholarship, judging by 21st-century standards was unscrupulous.
-Valentyn included illustrations of a merman who he claimed to have seen in May 1714 on the way from Old Batavia to Holland.
+While Valentyn's maps and diagrams were prized possessions, his scholarship, is now considered unscrupulous.
+He included illustrations of a merman who he claimed to have seen in May 1714 on the way from Old Batavia to Holland.
 He however did describe some molluscs and fishes with engravings.
 Valentyn's use of the products of other scientists' and writers' intellectual labour, passing it off as his own, reveals a penchant for self-aggrandisement.
-Many of the natural history illustrations were copied from Rumphius' Het Amboinsche Kruid-boek.
+Many of the natural history illustrations were copied from Rumpf's Het Amboinsche Kruid-boek.
 Several fish illustrations were copied from Poissons, Ecrévisses et Crabes published in 1718 by Louis Renard.
-Beekman nevertheless cites him as an important figure and, given his writing style, diction and aptitude for narrative, one of the greatest Dutch prose writers of the time.
-Valentyn's sense of humour is renowned.
+Beekman nevertheless cites him as an important figure and, given his writing style, diction and aptitude for narrative, considers him one of the greatest Dutch prose writers of all time.